How To Investigate and Report Nursing Home Abuse

 The following behaviors could be signs that physical abuse is happening:

-- Delayed reporting of injuries or no reporting at all; or
+- Delayed reporting of injuries or no reporting at all

 2. Psychological or Emotional Abuse

 According to the National Center on Elder Abuse (NCEA), psychological abuse is the most commonly reported type of abuse in nursing homes.
-Psychological abuse is when someone intentionally says or does something to cause another person distress, fear, or anguish.
+It is when someone intentionally says or does something to cause another person distress, fear, or anguish.

 Psychological abuse can result in physical harm and deteriorate the resident’s mental health and well-being.
-Many behaviors can be involved in psychological or emotional abuse:
+Psychological or emotional abuse can involve various behaviors, including:

-- Isolating residents from other residents, family members, or staff; or
+- Isolating residents from other residents, family members, or staff

 You may notice sudden mood swings, depression, or heightened fear and anxiety if emotional abuse is occurring.